Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I love a crisp baked potato skin!
 Mmmmm!
 I wash and dry the potato run a metal shish ka bob skewer thru it and lay it on the oven rack.

 Try baked potatoes this way...slice the potatoe into three sections (so two cuts) between slices of potatoe instert a slice of onion, mushrooms, and pat with butter.
 Then fold in foil wrap and bake as usual....mmmm good

 To save time in making baked potatoes or any other type of potatoes I microwave them.
 It takes so much less time.

 By RoseMary B.

 I like the taste of them when they're baked in the oven so I microwave them for about 2-3 minutes, depending on the size, & them bake them.

 I use a zip lock plastic bag to cook potatoes in the microwave.
 After piercing them, rub them with a little oil, put them in a plastic bag and do not close all the way.
-They taste like they were cooked in the oven.

 Before baking potatoes soak them in water overnight to make them moist I learned this from a friend.